umarhassan-mitodl/wgs.645-fall-2014/content/pages/syllabus.md

 ## Prerequisites

-Students must apply and be accepted to the {{% resource_link "1efab019-2886-4759-8c1e-efe92373cb0a" "Graduate Consortium in Women's Studies" %}}.
+Students must apply and be accepted to the [Graduate Consortium in Women's Studies](http://web.mit.edu/gcws/courses/how-to-apply.html).

 ## Assessments